-Intro duction viii

-Part 1.
-Alexandroff spaces, posets, and simplicial complexes 1
+Part 1 Alexandroff spaces posets and simplicial complexes 1

-Chapter 1.
-Alexandroff spaces and posets 3
+Chapter 1 Alexandroff spaces and posets 1

+1.1 The basis definitions of point set topology ა ე

 1.1.
-The basic definitions of point set topology 3
+The basic demittions of point set topology 3 4

 1.2.
-Alexandroff and finite spaces 4
+Alexandron and mine spaces 4 5

-1.3.
-Bases and subbases for topologies 5

 1.4.
+Operations on spaces 5

-Operations on spaces 6
+1.4.
+Operations on spaces 7

-1.5.
-Continuous functions and homeomorphisms 7

-1.6.
-Alexandroff spaces, preorders, and partial orders 9
+1.6 Alexandroff spaces preorders and partial orders , 0

-1.7.
-Finite spaces and homeomorphisms 10
+1.7 Finite spaces and homeomorphisms 10

 1.8.
-Spaces with at most four points 12
+Spaces with at most four points 10

 Chapter 2.
 Homotopy equivalences of Alexandroff and finite spaces 15

 2.1.
 Connectivity and path connectivity 15

 2.2.
 Function spaces and homotopies 17

 2.3.
 Homotopy equivalences 19

 2.4.
 Cores of finite spaces 20

 2.5.
 Cores of Alexandroff spaces 22

 2.6.
 Hasse diagrams and homotopy equivalence 22

 Chapter 3.
 Homotopy groups and weak homotopy equivalences 23

 3.1.
 Homotopy groups 23

 3.2.
 Weak homotopy equivalences 23

 3.3.
 A local characterization of weak equivalences 24

 3.4.
 The non-Hausdorff suspension 24

 3.5.
 6-point spaces and height 26

 Chapter 4.
 Simplicial complexes 29

 4.1.
 A quick introduction to simplicial complexes 29

 4.2.
 Abstract and geometric simplicial complexes 31

 4.3.
 Cones and subdivisions of simplicial complexes 32

 4.4.
-The simplicial approximation theorem 33
+The simplicial approximation theorem 34

 4.5.
 Contiguity classes and homotopy classes 34

-Chapter • • • • • • • • • • • • • • • • • • • • 37
+Chapter 5.
+The relation between A-spaces and simplicial complexes 37

 5.1.
-The construction of simplicial complexes from A -spaces 37
+The construction of simplicial complexes from A-spaces 37

 5.2.
-The construction of A -spaces from simplicial complexes 38
+The construction of A-spaces from simplicial complexes 38

 5.3.
 Mapping spaces 39

-5.4 Simplicial approximation and A spaces 40
+5.4.
+Simplicial approximation and A-spaces 40

+v